 Even if you already have a hearing aid, it’s important to make sure that you’re hearing as well as you can.
 If you’re a current hearing aid wearer but are looking for better sound quality or clarity, you may want to consider a new kind of hearing solution.

-Earlens users like Dante C. and Marty G. have shared how their Earlens Hearing Aids have improved their communication with family and their ability to fully participate in social groups.
+Earlens users like Dante C. and Marty G. have shared how Earlens has improved their communication with family and their ability to fully participate in social groups.
 To hear more Earlens user stories, visit our Earlens Testimonials page.
 Or, find out whether Earlens could help you hear better by finding an Earlens provider near you.

 “Hearing is Living”, Hear the World Foundation, 2012.
 “Evaluation of the Social and Economic Costs of Hearing Impairment”, October 2006, Hear-it AISBL.
 Viljanen A, Kaprio J, Pyykkö I, Sorri M, Koskenvuo M, Rantanen T. Hearing acuity as a predictor of walking difficulties in older women.
 Journal of the American Geriatrics Society.
 2009;57(12):2282–2286.
 Sergei Kochin, “The Impact of Treated Hearing Loss on Quality of Life”, The Hearing Journal:64(6), June 2011.